PensionBee/ddd-workshop/README.md

   ...
 ```

-In the above example, we have an `Order` aggregate (the consistency boundary), which is made up of an `Order` entity (the primary entity, commonly known as the "aggregate root") and a collection of `Order Line` entities.
-Note that aggregates often take on the name of the aggregate root entity, e.g. `Order` entity -> `Order` aggregate.
+Here, the `Order` entity is the primary entity which creates a consistency boundary encapsulating both it's values as well as a collection of `Order Line` entities.

+**IN THE WILD, YOU'LL LIKELY COME ACROSS THE CONCEPT OF AN 'AGGREGATE' IN DDD BOOKS/POSTS/VIDEOS.
+THIS IS ESSENTIALLY WHAT WE HAVE ABOVE, WE'RE JUST CALLING THEM 'NESTED ENTITIES' FOR CONVENIENCE.**

 But why do we need this?
+Why can't we just model all our entities in isolation?

+Good question!
+There's nothing stopping us doing exactly that.
+But there can be some downsides to this approach...

-Let's say we have several business rules focused on orders:
+Let's say we have several business rules focused around orders:

 - Spend more than £50 and get speedy delivery
-- Buy the same item 5 times and get 5% off
+- Buy 5 or more of the same item and get 15% off that item item
 - Spend more than £100 and get 10% off 'special' items
 - Discounts are capped at £50
-- Customers with an 'Eco' status pay £1 extra per delivery, after discounts
+- Customers with an 'Eco' status pay £1 extra per delivery, after discounts, to support the environment
 - etc.

-As the number of business rules increases, it becomes easier for our `order` entities and `Order line` entities to get into an inconsistent state if we treat them all as independent units.
-To reduce the chances of this happening, we can process the `Order` as a single unit, i.e. everything within the aggregate's consistency boundary.
+As the number of business rules increases, it becomes easier for our `Order` and `Order line` entities to get into an inconsistent state and we might end up with some gnarly bugs or confusing code kicking about, especially if we treat them all as independent units.
+To reduce the chances of this happening, we can group these entities together and treat them as a single unit any time anything about those entities needs to change.
+This makes it easier to enforce our business rules across all relevant entities.

-#### Single-Entity Aggregates

-It's not unreasonable to have entities which only need to be used/modified/persisted on their own.
-In these cases, we essentially have a single-entity aggregate which we can name after the entity itself, e.g. `Profile` entity -> `Profile` aggregate.
-In the future, we might find that we need to add more entities to the `Profile` aggregate or move the `Profile` entity to be part of another aggregate - it all depends on how the domain and business rules evolve over time.
+*Note: 'invariants' is a fancy word for business rules you'll often come across in the wild.*

-#### Abstract Aggregates
+### Abstract Entities

-Aggregates (and entities) all fall somewhere on an 'abstractness' scale.
-Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` aggregate) whereas others are more difficult.
-For example, in a banking application, we might choose to model the process of moving money between two `Bank Account` aggregates using a seaprate `Transaction` aggregate, which might look something like this:
+Entities all fall somewhere on an 'abstractness' scale.
+Some are very easy to reason about and visualise in the physical world (e.g. a `Customer` entity) whereas others are more difficult - but that doesn't mean they aren't valid entities.
+For example, in a banking application, we might choose to model the process of moving money between two `Bank Account` entities using a seaprate `Transaction` entity, which might look something like this:

 ```sh
 Transaction